vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Standardize the command
 - [ ] Make the docker image size smaller (Less than 100MB)
 - [ ] Create a multiple stage build
-- [ ] Show all tags available for select
 - [ ] Create a route for Admin
 - [ ] Create a route for Blogs